-As a Lebanese-born American woman and mother, my ethnic background and cross-cultural experiences inform my art.
+As a Lebanese-born American woman and mother, my background and cross-cultural experiences inform my art.
 I have dedicated my work to exploring issues of personal and collective identity through photographs of female adolescence and womanhood ‐ both in the United States where I live and the Middle East where I am from ‐ in an effort to focus on notions of identity and individuality, within the context of the underlying universality of these experiences.

-My work addresses the states of 'Becoming' – puberty, growing up, growing old, vulnerability, strength, imperfection, beauty, femininity, texture – all in the context of the relationships to our specific physical environment and universal humanity.
-The process is about collaboration and empowerment.
-By making intimate portraits of women in the United States and in the Middle East ‐ and while still looking to reveal the individuality of each woman who poses before me, I focus on our essence, our physicality and the commonalities that make us human – ultimately highlighting how female subjectivity develops in parallel forms across cultural lines.
+My work addresses the states of 'Becoming' ‐ the beauty and the vulnerability of growing up ‐ in the context of the visceral relationships to our physical environment and universal humanity.
+By collaborating with women in the United States and in the Middle East ‐ and while still looking to reveal the individuality of each young woman ‐ I focus on our essence, our physicality and the commonalities that make us human, ultimately highlighting how female subjectivity develops in parallel forms across cultural lines.

-The images on this website are copyright © 2018 Rania Matar and may not be used, reproduced, copied, printed or altered in any way, without specific written permission from the photographer and payment of fee.
+The images on this website are copyright © 2019 Rania Matar and may not be used, reproduced, copied, printed or altered in any way, without specific written permission from the photographer and payment of fee.
 All photographs are protected under United States and international copyright law.
 Any unauthorized use is a violation of copyright law and will be prosecuted and fined.